 Past speakers have included the former head of the Army, General Sir Richard Dannett on the ethics of warfare, the Rt.
 Hon.
 Ann Widdecombe on faith in politics, Jonathan Aitken on modern day morality and the former Chief Constable of Surrey, Lynne Owens on morality in the police force.

 Thursday 30th March 2017 @ 7.45pm

 The international opera star and singing comedian has over thirty years’ experience in the entertainment industry.
-In this free event, Jonathan will be sharing the role that faith has played in his life and career and no doubt entertaining us along the way!
+Jonathan candidly shared the role that faith has played in his life and career, and entertained us along the way!

 Tuesday 1st November 2016 @7.30pm

-A recording of this talk is available here.
+A recording of James’ talk is available here.